texdiaz/curriculum/03-javascript/1. Basic programming and devtools/4.1 Loops (forwhile), Data types [Arrays]/homework/README.md

 ### Exercise 2 - sum

- - Write a Java program to sum values of an array.
+ - Write a program to sum values of an array.
 It isn't mandatory to use loops for this exercises.